afragen/add-custom-header-images/readme.txt

 1. Go to `Appearance > Header` or `Customize > Header Image` and select `Randomize` from the Default Images section.

 == Changelog ==

+= 1.0.2 =
+* exit after deactivating plugin when not able to be activated

 = 1.0.1 =
 * Add .pot files